undef125/moviesnow/README.md

-Simple movies site made with react and omdb api
+Simple movies site made with react, typescript and omdb api